-With the character designs approved, I sketched out storyboards and edited rough 'animatics' to decide on shot angles, pacing, and editing of the final trailers.
+With the character designs approved, we sketched out storyboards and edited rough 'animatics' to decide on shot angles, pacing, and editing of the final trailers.

 Animation & Compositing

-At the start of the project, I had decided to approach it with a combination of hand-drawn animation and 3D elements.
+At the start of the project, we decided to approach it with a combination of hand-drawn animation and 3D elements.

-Once animation was completed and approved, I worked in sound effects and mixed them with the music Elhae had supplied.
+Once animation was completed and approved, we worked in sound effects and mixed them with the music Elhae had supplied.